Nalanda-Labs/kunjika/README.md

 # kunjika

 ## What is kunjika?
-Kunjika is a minimal QA/forum application built using Rust, Svelte, CockroachDB, ElasticSaerch and Redis.
+Kunjika is a minimal QA/forum application built using Rust, Svelte, PostgreSQL, ElasticSaerch and Redis.

 ### Is it usable?